XzzX/TrafficJam/README.md

 # Simple Traffic Jam Simulation
 A simple car model is used.
-In every time step each car is doing the following actions.
+In every time step each car is doing the following actions:

 * accelerate
 * break if there is someone right in front
 * dawdle with a certain possibility